microsoft/PR-Metrics/src/overview.md

 This extension provides a build task for updating PR titles with an indicator of the PR size and test coverage.
-It works with Azure DevOps, GitHub, GitHub AE, and GitHub Enterprise PRs.
+It works with Azure DevOps, GitHub, and GitHub Enterprise PRs.

 It is designed to help software engineers create PRs of an appropriate size, with appropriate levels of test coverage.
 It furthermore helps reviewers